wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 ### 1 Location-based Service

+Given a radius and location, return a list of nearby restaurants.

 Find the nearby businesses for a given radius and location with high QPS.
 Read heavy and no write.
 Also it is stateless and easy to scale horizontally.

 ### 2 Business Service

+Business owners can add/delete/update location information.

+Customers view restaurant details.

-Business owners create, update or delete a location.
-The QPS is not high.
+This QPS is not high.

 ## Basic System Design and Algorithm